 We loved to start our day with a swim in the huge indoor pool and to warm up afterward in the steam room.
 The pool area wasn’t busy at all, especially in the morning hours.
 Fresh towels, bathrobes, and cucumber/lemon water are complimentary pool area services.
 If you are up for a sporty day, just get awake by doing some exercises at the hotel gym.
 We didn’t use it, but guests are welcome to enjoy some extra relaxing time at the fully-equipped Health Club with a separate, quiet Spa area.

 What to do in Calgary during your gay-friendly stay

 Calgary knew exactly how to surprise us, seriously.
 The city in the east of the Rockies in Canada was mainly established as an outpost for the police and post in the late 19th century due to the Canadian Pacific Railway’s way further west.
 Nevertheless, although the city’s face changed significantly in the past centuries, the Fairmont Palliser Hotel is part of the explorer history of Alberta.
-Today, the very central location just a stone throw away from the Calgary Tower and the arts center Arts Commons, guest staying at The Palliser are able to reach all the main sights and highlights.
+Today, the very central location just a stone throw away from the Calgary Tower and the arts center Arts Commons, guest staying at The Palliser can reach all the main sights and highlights.
 We love to bike a city, even in winter with minus 20 degrees.
-And so we decided to do that in Calgary by fat tire bikes.
-Although Calgary is known as an oil city, Canada’s third largest municipality has been serving its tourists with separate bikeways along beautiful parks and the Bow and Elbow River and more.
+And so, we decided to do that in Calgary by fat tire bikes.
+Although Calgary is known as an oil city, Canada’s third-largest municipality has been serving its tourists with separate bike ways along beautiful parks and the Bow and Elbow River and more.
 Our tip: try a detour over Calatrava’s Peace Bridge.
 Read more about our Gay Couple City Weekend on our blog.